Purple Innovation (PRPL) Received its Third Buy in a Row

-After Wedbush and Raymond James gave Purple Innovation (NASDAQ: PRPL) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Nagel assigned a Buy rating to Purple Innovation today and set a price target of $25.00.
+After Wedbush and Oppenheimer gave Purple Innovation (NASDAQ: PRPL) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Bobby Griffin maintained a Buy rating on Purple Innovation today.
 The company’s shares closed last Thursday at $17.28.

-According to TipRanks.com, Nagel is a top 25 analyst with an average return of 24.7% and a 77.3% success rate.
-Nagel covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, Lululemon Athletica, and The Lovesac Company.
+According to TipRanks.com, Griffin is a 5-star analyst with an average return of 18.3% and a 68.3% success rate.
+Griffin covers the Consumer Goods sector, focusing on stocks such as Alimentation Couche Tard, Bed Bath & Beyond, and Leggett & Platt.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Purple Innovation with a $27.00 average price target, representing a 46.5% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Purple Innovation with a $27.00 average price target, implying a 46.5% upside from current levels.
 In a report released yesterday, Roth Capital also initiated coverage with a Buy rating on the stock with a $27.00 price target.

 See today’s analyst top recommended stocks >>